Internships in Environmental Studies add first-hand experience by

 their own internships.

-(if your internship is planned for the spring).
 All ENV 99 students are required

 to complete a poster of their work at the end of the internship (poster template